Bus accident lawyer

 The Queensland CTP insurance system

-When a person is injured in a bus accident, the claim is generally made against the bus’s CTP insurance (Compulsory Third Party insurance: What It Is, What It Covers, and How It Works), which is attached to the vehicle’s registration.
-This applies whether the injured person was a passenger on the bus, a pedestrian, or an occupant of another vehicle.
+In Queensland, injury claims arising from bus accidents are governed by the Motor Accident Insurance Act 1994 (Qld), which establishes a compulsory insurance framework for people injured due to another party's driving.
+When a person is injured in a bus accident, the claim is generally made against the bus's CTP insurance, which is attached to the vehicle's registration.
+This applies whether the injured person was a passenger on the bus, a pedestrian, a cyclist, or an occupant of another vehicle.

 Who may be legally responsible in a bus accident